-While the pool scene was going on I sat with my boyfriend on a patio couch, not far away, talking to a group of men who had chosen not go in the pool.
+While the pool scene was going on I sat with my boyfriend on a patio couch, not far away, talking to a group of men who had chosen not to go in the pool.
 I kept looking over at the pool watching the scene.
 It was sexual and hot as the men, mostly older, played with a younger hairy guy.
 While I found the scene sexy, I was not interested in participating.

-When I was in my 20s I found it exciting to go the baths in lower Manhattan.
+When I was in my 20s I found it exciting to go to the baths in lower Manhattan.
 This was pre-AIDS.
 My favorite spot was the steam room where I might be sucked off or suck someone off.
 But that was over 35 years ago.
 Today, intimacy with someone I know and care for is what I want.
 With the right person, anonymous sex still might have some appeal for me, but mostly it does not.

 I sat on the patio couch last night thinking that while the scene in the pool looked hot, I knew it could not compare to the physical intimacy I have with my boyfriend.
 More than that, other than the one hot younger hairy guy, whom I found very attractive, the rest of the scene, of all older men, was not enticing.
 I knew that if I were to enter the pool and join in, I would feel deeply empty at the end.
 I stayed on the couch with my boyfriend.

-After the party my boyfriend stayed over at my apartment.
+After the party, my boyfriend stayed over at my apartment.
 This morning we lay together kissing, embracing, playing, and talking.
 It was lovely.
-At one point I lay with my head on my boyfriends chest, as I stroked the hair on his chest and we talked.
+At one point I lay with my head on my boyfriend’s chest, as I stroked the hair on his chest and we talked.
 I felt so peaceful and at one with the world.
 I did not want this morning to end.

 This topic in many ways comes back to the question, what makes for a successful gay life.
 This is particularly important for men, like me, who have come out later in life.
 For me, building community, as a newly minted out gay man, has been primary.
 I knew sex with men would come, but it was not my main goal.
-Building community has been my main goal.
-I also knew that building a new life as a gay man was about so much more than than sex with men.
+Building a community has been my main goal.
+I also knew that building a new life as a gay man was about so much more than sex with men.

 I feel so lucky for the loving, intimate, funny, close, interesting relationship that continues to grow with my boyfriend.
 It makes sex in a pool with a group of casual friends seem faded and dull to me.
 It also makes me cherish the limited time we have together, given our busy schedules.
 I miss him when we are apart and look forward to our time together.
-And isn’t that so much better then groping a bunch of men you barely know in a pool?
+And isn’t that so much better than groping a bunch of men you barely know in a pool?